 The k2 Route’s weight is a light 320 gm for ski touring.
 There are practical clips for a headlamp or goggles, sunglasses feel comfortable underneath the helmet, and overall there is an ergonomic design.
 I felt I could ski with my chin strap undone without the thing rattling off.
 There is no slop at all.
 Light in weight, I understand that the helmet is designed to be multi functional for use with various different sports.
 It is very robust; enough that it doesn’t get scuffed up rubbing against ski crampons in my touring pack.
 This helmet is perfectly suited for ski touring in New Zealand conditions.
 But I would note, it is not so well suited for downhill, ski resort skiing; there are other helmets specifically designed for that.

 Cons.
 Well, in our antipodean gales, at certain angles the airvents tend to whistle.
 It would be nice if the earpieces had a removable option.
 A small visor or lip on the front of the helmet would help with shielding from the sun.
-The white colour of the helmet I used is rather bland and will dirty quickly.
 And the helmet looks like it is all about business, which made me look considerably less friendly…